Under the Pendulum Sun

 This question of how far we understand our reality is a prominent thread running throughout the book.
 Cathy and Laon wonder if the fae are liars or selective truth-tellers, but the question is never truly answered.
 The fae queen Mab, after “revealing” the reality of the fae at the end of a masquerade, later tells Cathy that she hadn’t revealed the truth at all, but only revealed another reality, another version of truth.
 It forces you, as the reader, to question every seeming truth that is revealed to you, which makes this a bit of a frustrating read.

-This revelation shed some light on Laon’s character as the tortured Gothic hero with a drinking problem, as it becomes clear that Laon fled England in an attempt to escape his sister and his sin in desiring her.
-One of the reasons I’m so fascinated by the taboo of consensual incest is that, despite the horror it evokes in most people, it is ultimately an act that hurts no one at all, and so the question of why it is so taboo becomes a complex one.
-It’s no less fascinating here, whereupon in the wake of murder, Laon’s main concern is still his sinful desire for his sister.
+Gothic tropes are present throughout, including one tied to Cathy and Loan’s intense relationship.
+This revelation (which I will purposely remain vague about, though you can probably guess) shed some light on Laon’s character as the tortured Gothic hero with a drinking problem, as it becomes clear that Laon fled England in an attempt to escape his sister.
 Watching him then attempt to reconcile his own sins with his identity as a missionary, a paragon of moral goodness, is incredibly satisfying.
 I really enjoyed his character, as I did Cathy’s; they are both compelling and realistic, and any time they were together the scene was absolutely electric.

 There is so much more I could say about this novel, which I found both maddeningly frustrating and achingly atmospheric.
 It’s a complex, multilayered story that really deserves to be featured in some sort of academic publication for the sheer complexity and density of its intellectual underpinnings.
 It’s also an utterly strange but masterful blending of neo-Victorian and secondary world fantasy, culminating in a book that is just plain odd; there is so much weirdness inherent in the story that at some point it becomes futile to try to understand it all.
 I haven’t stopped thinking about it since I finished it, and I’ve been seeking out reviews and interviews in an attempt to break down its meanings.
 Though I only rated it four stars because I was frustrated by the (intentional) slow pace, length, and weirdness for the sake of weirdness, this is definitely a book that will stay with me for a long, long time.
 In fact, I don’t think I will ever forget it, and I can only hope to one day write something this strange and sinister.